lksing/CoreVision-Business-Travel-Program-Performance/README.md

 Hi there!
 If you're short on time, here are examples of my skills in this case study:

-- Tableau - the [dashboard](https://public.tableau.com/views/CoreVisionBusinessTravelProgramPerformanceDashboard/CoreVision_2023?:language=en-US&publish=yes&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link) I created demonstrating my storytelling with data, creation of clear and readable graph, and construction of a what-if analysis.
+- Tableau - the [dashboard](https://public.tableau.com/views/CoreVisionBusinessTravelProgramPerformanceDashboard/CoreVision_2023?:language=en-US&publish=yes&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link) I created, demonstrating my storytelling with data, creation of clear and readable graphs, and construction of an actionable what-if analysis.
 - Stakeholder Communication - written samples of how I would communicate to various stakeholder audiences, such as [executives](#executive-summary) and [managers](#trends).
-- Data Modeling - an [ERD](#data-model) demonstrating my understanding of data relationships
+- Data Modeling - an [ERD](#data-model) demonstrating my understanding of data relationships.

 Otherwise, feel free to navigate this case study by section:
 - [Project Background](#project-background)